nkapila6/mcp-meme-sticky/README.md

 - Pending work
   - [ ] WhatsApp Sticker conversion.
   - [ ] Log messages.

-  - [ ] Look for alternatives to MCP Sampling specifically for Claude.
-Can I infer host and change the DAG?
-Context: [Sampling not available for Claude Desktop Client.](https://modelcontextprotocol.io/docs/concepts/sampling#sampling)

 ## Installation instructions
 Installation using uvx.